 Greenland was home to many Paleo-Eskimo people in prehistoric times, with the first settlement in the area occurring around 2500 BC.
 Around 986 AD, the west coast of Greenland was settled by Norwegians and Icelanders through the arrival of 14 boats led by Erik the Red.
-This group created three settlements known as the Eastern Settlement, the Western Settlement and the Ivituut, or Middle Settlement, on fjords.
+This group created three settlements known as the Eastern Settlement, the Western Settlement and the Ivittuut, or Middle Settlement, on fjords.
 The island was shared with the late Dorset culture and the Thule culture to the north.

-The settlements thrived for a long time but eventually disappeared in the 1400s, likely due to the declining temperatures with onset of the Little Ice Age, famine and increasing conflicts with the local Inuit peoples.
+The settlements thrived for a long time but eventually disappeared in the 1400s, likely due to the declining temperatures with the onset of the Little Ice Age, famine and increasing conflicts with the local Inuit peoples.

 In 1500, King Manuel I of Portugal sent an explorer, Corte-Real, to Greenland looking for a Northwest Passage to Asia.
 Corte-Real found the sea frozen and headed south, arriving in Newfoundland and Labrador and supplying new information about Greenland's southern coastline.

 In the early 17th century, King Christian IV of Denmark sent expeditions to Greenland to find the lost eastern Norse settlement and reestablish Danish sovereignty over the island.
 The expeditions were largely unsuccessful.
-While the Norse settlements died off and the area came under control of the Inuit groups, Denmark never relinquished its claims to the island that it inherited from the Norwegians, asserting its sovereignty over the island in the 18th century.
+While the Norse settlements died off and the area came under the control of the Inuit groups, Denmark never relinquished its claims to the island that it inherited from the Norwegians, asserting its sovereignty over the island in the 18th century.

 The Treaty of Kiel in 1814 dissolved the union between Norway and Denmark and Norway occupied the eastern coast of Greenland as Erik the Red's Land in 1931.
 Denmark was occupied by Nazi Germany in 1940, severing the island's connection to Denmark.
 A year later, the United States occupied the island to defend it from invasion from Germany, and this occupation continued until 1945.

-The U.S. was allowed to reestablish its air base on the island in 1950 and its colonial status ended when the island was incorporated as a country in 1953, which gave Danish citizenship to Greenlanders.
+The U.S. was allowed to re-establish its air base on the island in 1950 and its colonial status ended when the island was incorporated as a country in 1953, which gave Danish citizenship to Greenlanders.
 Greenlanders were recognized as separate people under international law in 2009.